 Heather, Bradley’s Support Worker returns my call from earlier.
 She says, ‘Bradley was fine last week.
 We had a great chat about probability.
 He really knows his stuff with numbers and IT.’

 ‘Can you think of any reason he would go off?’
 I ask.
 ‘Or anywhere he may have gone?’

 ‘No. But he is quite capable of doing things by himself, Parris.
 Don’t underestimate his abilities.
 He is more capable than a lot of people think.
 He practically runs the centre when he’s here.
-His only weakness is with customer facing issues.
+His only weakness is with customer-facing issues.
 Although he helped out with a performing arts workshop recently.
-He seemed to loose his inhibitions a little one he got into it.’
+He seemed to lose his inhibitions a little one he got into it.’

 ‘He did say he likes playing online poker.
 He can calculate the odds.
 Card counting, he calls it.
 Between you and me I think that he’s won a bit of money.
 But I think that he thinks you don’t approve.’

 ‘I haven’t said that,’ I say.
 ‘I don’t think we’ve fallen out about it.’